ryanschofield9/REU_2023/README.md

 ```
 5. In the rviz window move the robot to a sutable starting position

-6. Switch to the forward_position_controller using the following command
+6. Use the following command in a new terminal to switch to the forward_position_controller
 ```
      ros2 control switch_controllers --activate forward_position_controller --deactivate scaled_joint_trajectory_controller
 ```